 Mobile education units, like the astrology cart, have inspired me to potentially develop my own mobile teaching device through a group I founded, There Once Was A Rebellion.
 The idea is to have a cart that teaches DIY media techniques to empower inner city youth with a voice that isn't limited to a graffiti tag.

-The Catholic Church forced Galileo on house arrest, as a response to his observations of the universe.
+On a side note about Galileo's acts of dissent: The Catholic Church forced Galileo on house arrest, as a response to his observations of the universe.
 Therefore, Galileo arranged for his middle finger to be sent to the Pope - after his death of course.
 If you don't believe me; learn more about Galileo's act of rebellion here.